thingsdb/ThingsDocs/v1/content/data-types/set/map_wrap.md

 Argument | Arguments     | Description
 -------- | ------------- | -----------
-Type     | str (optional)| Type's name to wrap the thing with.
+Type     | str/anonymous (optional)| Type's name or [anonumous](../../anomyous) type to wrap the thing with.
 If not given, the thing will be wrapped with its own type.

 ### Return value